avue7/Kyocera-Scan-Setup/README.md

 # Kyocera-Scan-Setup
 This is an extension of the [fix-kyocera-scanning](https://github.com/avue7/fix-kyocera-scanning) script.
-This script differs in that it allows the end-user or tech more control over the new local user's name and "scan to" folder name.
-ADC's standard user "Zscan" will still be the default user that the script will initially look for and create upon non-existent, however, this static variable can easily be modified or set in the script itself.
+This script differs in that it allows the end-user or tech more control over the new local user's name and the "scan to" folder name.
+ADC's standard user "Zscan" will still be the default user that the script will initially look for and create upon non-existent.
+However, this static variable can be easily modified or set in the script itself.
+This script, like the other one, was R&D solely on my free-time, outside of work hours, as a way to learn PowerShell and solve a real world problem at the same time.

 <b>Please note:</b> this script assumes that SMB ver.
 2+ is not disabled.
 For devices requiring SMB ver.
 1, you must manually enable it as it comes disabled with Windows by default.
 This script requires elevated permission.
 The end-user must have admin priviledges or obtain it.
 </br>